cr0ybot/gulp-wp/README.md

 Features:
   * [gulp-wp-pot](https://www.npmjs.com/package/gulp-wp-pot) Pot file generator

 > This task does not translate your project into other languages.
-It simply sets up the translation file which can then be used to translate your project!
+It simply sets up the translation file which can then be used to translate your project with a tool like [Poedit](https://poedit.net/)!

 ### Version

 ```shell
 gulp-wp version
 ```

+// TODO

 ### Custom Tasks